pityka/relational3/README.md

 ============
 RA3 implements relational algebra styles queries on disk backed tabular datasets.

-- Paritioned joins and groupings
+- Partitioned joins and groupings
 - Inner, left, right and full outer joins
 - Projections and filters.
-Fully expressive, type safe query language in projections and filters.
+Type safe query language in projections and filters.
 - Selection of top K elements
 - Data import and export to and from csv.